 Our two-hour game drive takes us in search of wildlife, with common sightings including elephants, buffalos, giraffes and various antelope species such as kudu, sable and impala.
 We are also sure to see plenty of birds, from carmine bee-eaters to ibises and fish eagles.

-After our rewarding game drive we return to the lodge for brunch, followed by free time.
+After our rewarding game drive, we return to the lodge for a tasty brunch prepared by your guide.
 Spend the rest of the morning and afternoon relaxing at the lodge, taking a dip in the pool and resting.

-Later in the afternoon we embark on a sunset boat cruise on the Chobe River.
-The leisurely game viewing cruise is an ideal way to see animals and birds up close, whilst appreciating the natural scenery.
+Later in the afternoon, we embark on a sunset boat cruise on the scenic Chobe River.
+The leisurely game viewing cruise is an ideal way to see animals and birds up close, whilst appreciating the beautiful wild scenery.
 We overnight at the same accommodation with a pool, restaurant and bar.

 This morning we ease into the day with a relaxed breakfast at the lodge before continuing our journey.
-We travel to the nearby border to catch the ferry into Zambia, where a private transfer awaits.
-Border formalities complete, we drive to our final lodge in Livingstone.
+We travel to the nearby border to catch the ferry into Zambia.
+Here you bid farewell to your guide and complete border formalities, with a private transfer agent accompanying you from Zambian customs to your final lodge in Livingstone.

 This afternoon there is time for an optional (extra cost) visit to Victoria Falls waterfall - a must-see natural wonder!
 Vic Falls is considered the largest sheet of falling water in the world and sends up a magnificent spray that can be seen from miles around.

-Stay in safari tents with shared ablutions at lodge accommodation along the Zambezi River on spacious, leafy grounds with a pool.
+Stay in en-suite safari tents at a lodge along the Zambezi River on spacious, leafy grounds with a pool.

 The last day is free for you to revel in the adventures on offer at Victoria Falls.
-Get your adrenalin pumping with a daring bungee jump from the Victoria Falls Bridge or a scenic flight over Vic Falls in a helicopter, small plane or micro light!
+Get your adrenaline pumping with a daring bungee jump from the Victoria Falls Bridge or a scenic flight over Vic Falls in a helicopter, small plane or microlight!
 Other thrilling options include white water rafting on the Zambezi River, zip line rides and gorge swings!
-Alternatively you can enjoy a cultural tour, game viewing and sightseeing in Livingstone.
+Alternatively, you can enjoy a cultural tour, game viewing and sightseeing in Livingstone.